jeancochrane/jeancochrane.com/content/blog/process-and-procedure.md

 1 4 6 4 1
 ```

-There are two reasons that this solution is inefficient:
+There's the triangle!
+Unfortunately, there are at least two reasons that this solution
+is highly inefficient:

 1. The procedure that computes the value for any given position, `pascal`,
    spawns a recursive process